-Within the general fund, the revenues and other financing sources budget was amended upward by \$1.6 million to reflect an increase in general sales and use tax, fines and forfeitures, and investment income.
-The expenditures and other financing uses budget was also amended upward by approximately \$1.9 million for the following: expenditures related to building maintenance, police training, sanitation services, supplies and materials, electricity, Catoosa County fire service fee, recreation, farmers market, and sports facilities.
-Actual revenues and other financing sources were more than budget by \$341,438 and actual expenditures and other financing uses were less than budget by \$1,041,767, yielding a positive variance of approximately \$1.4 million.
+Within the general fund, the revenues and other financing sources budget was amended upward by \$383,000 to reflect an increase in business and occupation tax and fines and forfeitures.
+The expenditures and other financing uses budget was also amended upward by \$383,000 across departments.
+Actual revenues and other financing sources were more than budget by \$1.0 million and actual expenditures and other financing uses were less than budget by \$777,400, yielding a positive variance of \$971,600.